 - Import your shopping campaign from Google Ads.

-- Manage BSC in Microsoft Advertising Editor.
+- Manage MSC in Microsoft Advertising Editor.

 Create product ads in a shopping campaign